Deepti-Hegde-DH/twitter-extraction/README.md

-This is a code to extract tweets  from twitter with specific hashtags(theone used here is #masaladosa" The requeirements for this are python 3 -requests ibrary json library
+This is a code to extract tweets  from twitter with specific hashtags(the one used here is "#masaladosa" The requeirements for this are python 3 -requests ibrary json library